geekymon2/carmarketplace/README.md

 * Swagger is included in all services

 ## Build
+- First build the parent pom.
+This is needed before others can be built.
   * mvn -f pom.xml install -N

+- Build again to also build the core module.
+Core module is a dependency across other services.
+  * mvn -f pom.xml install

+- Now you can go and build the services in other repos.